Danuja-Kowaski/todo-app/README.md

 # Todo App
 A To Do app which was made using Angular,Express,NodeJs and MongoDB.
-Contains an RESTful API which manages api calls in services.
+Contains a RESTful API which manages calls in service classes.